 The General Data Protection Regulation (GDPR) has significant implications for academic researchers.
-The to help researchers navigate the legal requirements around data protection.
+The Royal Historical Society recently published a set of guidelines to help researchers navigate the legal requirements around data protection.
 Dr Katherine Foxhall, RHS Research and Communications Officer explains some of the key factors that researchers in SHAPE subjects should be aware of.

 The EU General Data Protection Regulation (GDPR) came into effect on 25 May 2018, and was designed to protect the online rights of individuals in relation to their personal data.
 In the United Kingdom, the GDPR was enacted through the Data Protection Act 2018 (UKDPA).
 While the UK is within the transition period of its withdrawal from the EU, the GDPR still applies; the government has explained its intention to incorporate a “UK GDPR” alongside UK data protection law from 2021.